joennlae/halutmatmul/README.md

 print(mse)
 ```

-# Hardware - OpenROAD flow results from CI
+# Hardware - OpenROAD flow results from CI - NOT OPTIMIZED

-All NanGate45 results are NOT OPTIMIZED!
+All completely open hardware results are NOT OPTIMIZED!
 The results are only for reference and to show the flow works.

 | All Designs    |  NanGate45      |
 | -------------  |  -------------  |